torgeirl/boreas-scheduler/README.md

   - Nick Joyce: «[Building Minimal Docker Containers for Python Applications](https://blog.realkinetic.com/building-minimal-docker-containers-for-python-applications-37d0272c52f3)» ([Dockerfile](Dockerfile) design)

 ## Citation
-If you use this software in your research, please cite is at described in [CITATION](CITATION).
+If you use this software in your work, please cite it as described in [CITATION](CITATION).

 ## License
 See the [LICENSE](LICENSE.md) file for license rights and limitations (MIT).